vishalgunjalSWE/vishalgunjalswe/README.md

 Now that we have that out of the way, let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />

-🖥️ **Currently working on**:
+🖥️ **Currently on a Quest**:

-- Building expertise in **DevOps** and **Site Reliability Engineering (SRE)** with tools like Docker, Kubernetes, Jenkins, Terraform, and Helm.
+- **DevOps & SRE Domination:** Mastering the art of deploying, scaling, and automating with tools like Jenkins, Docker, Kubernetes, Terraform, Ansible and the AWS, GCP Cloud Platform.
+(Hit me up if you want to chat containers or serverless!!)
+- **Full-Stack Finesse:** Sharpening my React and Node.js skills to become a well-rounded developer.
+(Front-end or back-end, I'm game!)
+- **Kubernetes Conquest:** Setting up a killer Istio mesh with Jaeger and Kiali on AWS EKS (or maybe you have a different cloud platform in mind?
+Let's talk!). ☁️
 - Expanding my knowledge in **GCP** and preparing for **GCP certifications** to excel as a fresher DevOps engineer.
-- A project involving **Kubernetes Istio setup with Jaeger and Kiali dashboards** on AWS EKS.

-🖨️ **Improving skills**:

-- Practicing **Data Structures and Algorithms** on <a href="https://www.leetcode.com">Leetcode</a>.
-- Enhancing my understanding of **React and Node.js** to complement my full-stack development expertise.
+🚀 **Leveling Up My Skills:**

+- **Leetcoding my Way to Algorithmic Awesomeness:** Practice on LeetCode to conquer those coding challenges. ⚔️
-👨🏻‍💻 Member of the **Google Developer Group Pune** & **Atlassian Community Pune** | **Active Participant in Tech Conferences to Stay Ahead with Emerging Technologies**
+- **Actively Engaged:** Member of Google Developer Group Pune & Atlassian Community Pune.
+Active Participant in Tech Conferences to Stay Ahead with Emerging Technologies.
+Let's connect at the next tech meet-up!

-⛰️ Love exploring off-beat hikes and peaks in India.
-My absolute favorite: 🥁🥁 <a href="https://www.wta.org/go-hiking/hikes/mailbox-peak">Mailbox Peak</a>.
-😄 Pronouns: He/him
-🤯 A strange fact about me: I love to write complete sentences and over-explain myself, especially in unnecessary situations!
+🏞️ **Beyond the Code:**

+- **Off-the-beaten-path Enthusiast:** When I'm not coding, I'm exploring hidden hiking trails (Mailbox Peak anyone? ).
+Let's swap travel stories! ️
+- **Punctuation Pedant:** Yes, I know I love complete sentences (it's a developer thing!).

+📌 **Remember:** I'm always learning and growing.
+Feel free to reach out and connect!

 ## 💻 Tech Stack: